Latest UpdatesCoronavirus (COVID-19)

 The spring 2021 semester will begin virtually on Jan.
 21, following guidance from the California State University system and in consultation with the Fresno County Department of Public Health and the campus task force.
 Classes already approved for in-person instruction will move from virtual to in-person on Feb.
 9.

 The campus plan for spring 2021 includes a 15% increase in the estimated campus population, and an increase of in-person courses to 320 compared to 101 in the fall due to courses that may have been postponed in fall but that must be offered in the spring to fulfill accreditation and student-graduation requirements.
 Read this Nov.
 30 message for more details.

 Daily health screenings and temperature checks will be required of anyone who will be on campus on weekdays during the spring semester.

-In an effort to limit the spread of COVID-19, Fresno State is complying with the City of Fresno’s “shelter-in-place” order.
-Most campus offices that are not essential to direct student support transitioned to working remotely on March 20.
+In an effort to limit the spread of COVID-19, most campus offices that are not essential to direct student support transitioned to working remotely on March 20.

 Fresno State continues to monitor the coronavirus respiratory disease (COVID-19), an outbreak of respiratory disease caused by a novel (new) coronavirus that has spread throughout much of the world, including in the United States.
-At this time, there are no confirmed cases of COVID-19 within the Fresno State campus community.
 For more information about coronavirus cases in Fresno County, please visit the Fresno County Department of Public Health (FCDPH) website.
 We will continue to monitor the situation and update the campus community accordingly.